pkmandke/cs5604-tml-clustering/README.md

 # Acknowledgements

-To begin with, we would like to thank Dr. Fox for his constant support and encouragement towards taking this work towards completion.
-We are grateful to all the teams from the CS-5604 class for synergistically ensuring the success of getting the information retrieval system up and running (A beta version is accessible [here](http://2001.0468.0c80.6102.0001.7015.a60f.cf44.ip6.name:3000/)).
-Thanks are also due to [Dr. David Townsend](https://management.pamplin.vt.edu/faculty/directory/townsend-david.html), Assistant Professor at the Pamplin School of Business at Virginia Tech for his insights into understanding the Tobacco corpus to better direct the clustering efforts.
+To begin with, we would like to thank [Dr. Fox]((https://fox.cs.vt.edu/)) for his constant support and encouragement towards taking this work towards completion.
+We are grateful to all the teams from the CS-5604 class for synergistically ensuring the success of getting the system up and running (A beta version is accessible [here](http://2001.0468.0c80.6102.0001.7015.a60f.cf44.ip6.name:3000/)).
+Thanks are also due to [Dr. David Townsend](https://management.pamplin.vt.edu/faculty/directory/townsend-david.html), Assistant Professor at the [Pamplin College of Business](https://pamplin.vt.edu/) at Virginia Tech for his insights into understanding the Tobacco corpus to better direct the clustering efforts.

 # References